evertrust/horizon-helm/README.md

 - Loggers are now configured with an array instead of a dictionary.
 Check the `values.yaml` format and update your override `values.yaml` accordingly.
 - The init dabatabase parameters (`initDatabase`, `initUsername` and `initPassword`) have been renamed and moved to `mongodb.horizon`.

+## Advanced

+### Leases
+To ensure clustering issues get resolved as fast as possible, Horizon can use a CRD (Custom Resource Definition) named `Lease` (`akka.io/v1/leases`).
+We strongly recommend that you use this mechanism, however it implies that you have the necessary permissions to install CRDs onto your server.
+In case you don't, the feature can be disabled by passing the `--skip-crds` flag to the Helm command when installing the chart, and setting the `leases.enabled` key to `false`.
+If you want to manually install the CRD, you can check the [leases.yml](crds/leases.yml) file.

+### Running behind a Docker registry proxy
+If your installation environment requires you to whitelist images that can be pulled by the Kubernetes cluster, you must whitelist the `registry.evertrust.io/horizon` and `registry.evertrust.io/horizon-upgrade` images.

+Additionally, when configured to do so, the chart will spawn a local MongoDB instance with the `docker.io/bitnami/mongodb` image and check the database connectivity with the `docker.io/groundnuty/k8s-wait-for:v1.3` image.

 ## Parameters